jspm/jspm-resolve/resolver-spec.md

 * `directories.dist`: Configures the default `parentUrl` (`baseUrl`) path under the `production` environment conditional.
 Defaults to the value of `lib`.
 * `configFiles.jspm`: The path to the `jspm.json` file.
 Defaults to `"jspm.json"`.

+The jspm packages folder is taken to be the `jspm_packages` folder within the folder containing the `package.json` file.
+If this `jspm_packages` folder does not exist, then this folder is set to the system global jspm_packages folder (global cache).
+This folder is typically located at `~/.jspm/jspm_packages` in posix environments, and at the `%LOCALAPPDATA%\.jspm\jspm_packages` path in Windows, and can be customized by setting the `JSPM_GLOBAL_PATH` environment variable.

 ## Algorithms

 All URL operations here are handled exactly as in the WhatWG URL specification, including the handling of encodings and errors.